jidniilman/Quiz-Master/quiz_master/README.md

 - This project built with Go 1.19
 - This project init by Linux (Ubuntu WSL2 on Windows)
 - This project developed and coded with Windows 10
+- Detailed time elapsed to write this project can be found [here (WakaTime)](https://wakatime.com/@deraven/projects/qstzzolwiz?start=2022-08-02&end=2022-08-08)

 ## Todo
 - [x] App Functionality